mahlahj/BestMovies/README.md

 ## Deployment

-This app can be viewed in this link:
+This app can be viewed by clicking this link: https://bm-bestmovies-app.netlify.app/

 ## Contributors